codenotallk/calculator/README.md

 Next step is implement the mysql

 Finally.
 Sometimes problems arise.
 That's life programming.
 The base implementation.
 It was done.
 Next I'll finish retrieve data from database.
 That's it.

+## Part 3 - Step 8 - Retrieving data from database

+In the step 7 I did a mistake.
+I was thinking the database and the application were inside the docker environment.
+That's the why the connection didn't work.

+Ok, Back on the rails.
+I will implement now the retrieving data using filters specifying the period.

+Now I need to open a connection.
+I'll create an auxiliary function to open.
+So I can use it in other contexts.

+To get data from database.
+It's necessary to scan each row retrieved from result set operation.
+To make things easier, I'll create a enum to mark the items position or columns.

+Ok!!!
+I have implemented the retrieve.
+Now let's add the filter.
+For that I need to create another DTO for receive parameters from url to build the query based on these parameters.

+To handle this DTO inside the application I need another object.

+Phew!!!
+Finally finished.
+Now I can filter request from report data.
+That's it.